lee0007/client-assessment-framework/questionnaire/questions.md

 1. "Please briefly describe the problem your organization is trying to solve."
    (Open text field)

-2. "How clearly defined is your problem at this stage?"
+2. "Our problem is clearly defined at this stage."
    - Strongly agree
    - Agree
    - Neutral